Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 - Constantly look to learn more

-- Aim to implement new ideas over old ideas
+- Test new ideas over old ideas

 - Take on new work you’ve never done before